SudheendraBS/adaptordie/lab1.md

-# Getting Familiar with the API
+# Lab 1 - Getting Familiar with the API

 In this lab, we'll explore the API that we'll be using for the duration of this workshop.
 The API exposes a simplified Reservation system.
 The API has three resources: